pingcap/docs/sql/statistics.md

 ### Automatic Update

 For the `INSERT`, `DELETE`, or `UPDATE` statements, TiDB automatically updates the number of rows and updated rows.
 TiDB persists this information regularly and the update cycle is 5 * `stats-lease`.
 The default value of `stats-lease` is `3s`.
-If you specify the value as `0`, it won't update automatically.
+If you specify the value as `0`, it does not update automatically.

 ### Control `ANALYZE` Concurrency